US victims of Kabul blast named, as father of one hits out at Biden

 On Friday, as the world sought to take pause after the devastating suicide bomb at Kabul airport killed up to 170 people, the identities of some of the 13 American service members emerged, along with the details of their lives.

-While the Pentagon has not yet officially released the names of 13 who were killed, six names have released by family members or others – Max Soviak, 22, Rylee McCollum, 20, David Lee Espinoza, 20, Kareem Nikoui, Jared Schmitz, 20 and 22-year-old Hunter Lopez.
+While the Pentagon has not yet officially released the names of 13 who were killed, six names have released by family members or others – Max Soviak, 22, Rylee McCollum, 20, David Lee Espinoza, 20, Kareem Nikoui, Jared Schmitz, 20, 22-year-old Hunter Lopez and Daegan Page.

 “We continue to mourn the loss of these Marines and pray for their families,” Marine Corps spokesman Major Jim Stenger said in a statement to the media.